List of The Archers characters: Villains and rogues

+Silent characters

-Silent charactersThe Archers is known for its silent characters, who often play important roles in the narrative despite not being played by actors.
+The Archers is known for its silent characters, who often play important roles in the narrative despite not being played by actors.
 They are numerous, and most only "appear" once or twice.
 Some of the better known are:

-Baggy, and Fat Paul — disreputable friends of Eddie Grundy.
+Baggy, Fat Paul, and Terry Two Phones — disreputable friends of Eddie Grundy.
+Terry's wife confiscated one of his phones in May 2023.
 Snatch Foster was formerly also a friend of Eddie Grundy, but ended up in prison for selling condemned meat to him.